 A maximum of 6 transfer credits in history, taken at the 200 level or above, can be applied to the history major with the approval of the program director.
 In addition, major requirements must be completed with a grade of C or better for students to qualify for graduation.
 History has no lower-division prerequisites.

-Students in the B.A. in History program will meet the University of Baltimore information literacy requirement by the successful completion of one of the following:
+Students in the B.A. in History program will meet The University of Baltimore information literacy requirement by the successful completion of one of the following:

-HIST 295 The Historian's Toolkit (3)
+- HIST 295 The Historian's Toolkit (3) - INFO 110 Introduction to Information Literacy (3)

-In the face of pressing economic and social challenges, it is critical that University of Baltimore graduates be able to communicate effectively in many different modes; gather, synthesize and critically evaluate information; make ethical and evidence-based decisions within real-world contexts; understand systems and think systemically; and negotiate divergent and competing perspectives.
+In the face of pressing economic and social challenges, it is critical that The University of Baltimore graduates be able to communicate effectively in many different modes; gather, synthesize and critically evaluate information; make ethical and evidence-based decisions within real-world contexts; understand systems and think systemically; and negotiate divergent and competing perspectives.

-See the University-Wide Degree Requirements for details regarding General Education requirements at the University of Baltimore.
+See the University-Wide Degree Requirements for details regarding General Education requirements at The University of Baltimore.